-The UW Health Sports Medicine program offers a 12-month athletic training residency that is designed to provide the athletic trainer with a breadth of experience in the sports medicine clinical setting, as well as its orthopedic sub-specialty clinics.
-Our area of clinical focus is musculoskeletal assessment and diagnosis.
+The UW Health Sports Medicine program offers a 12-month athletic training residency that is designed to provide the athletic trainer with a breadth of experience in the sports medicine clinical setting.
+Our clinical area of focus is orthopedics.

-Two athletic training residents will be accepted for the 2019-2020 UW Health Athletic Training Residency Program.
+Two athletic training residents will be accepted annually for the UW Health Athletic Training Residency Program.

 Each athletic training resident will be provided with rotation-specific competencies and objectives he/she will be required to meet throughout the course of the residency experience.